swilgosz/hanamimastery/data/episodes/56-progress-bar.md

 ```

-Now this is a fully functional progress bar (the implementations of parser and get_google_isbn objects are not really relevant).
+Now this is a fully functional progress bar (the implementations of parser and get_google_isbn objects are not really relevant, those are implementation details not connected to progress bar directly).

-This could be further improved and made into a far more reusable code, with redis communication being delegated to pub/sub system, that could be better coupled with places that do actually push the progress forward, rather than putting everything into a worker, that should be more of a simple delegator.
+This could be further improved and made into a far more reusable code, with redis communication being delegated to **pub/sub** system, that could be better coupled with places that do actually push the progress forward, rather than putting everything into a worker, that should be more of a simple delegator.

+But maybe **pub/sub** system in hanami is a topic for a different episode?

-Now lets see how this looks in action (please not that I am not exactly a CSS wizard, or an UI designer so the styling is not the best, but it works!):
+Now lets see how this looks in action (please not that I am not exactly a CSS wizard, or an UI designer so the visuals of the site are not the best, but it works!):

 ![Progress Bar gif](/images/articles/progress-bar/demo.gif)

 ### Summary